Intro

 Scala library Shapeless.
 We learned about how Play Framework represents

-JSON, and how we can use Writes
+JSON, and how we can use Writes to write types to JsValues.
+Finally,

-we learned how to use Shapeless to automatically create Writes
+we learned how to use Shapeless to automatically create Writes for

-s and their subclasses, just like
+sealed traits and their subclasses, just like

 julienrf/play-json-derived-codecs does.